-• Introduction: The World Economy in brief
+• Introduction: The World Economy at a Glance

 Presentation of the basic flows of international trade in goods and services between major countries and trading blocs.
 Major importers and exporters in world trade.
 The structure of trade across types of goods (i.e. manufacturing, agricultural, etc.) and services.
 Creditor and debtor nations, and international trade in assets.